Empress Deng Sui — Beautiful Queen and Excellent Female Politician of the Eastern Han Dynasty

 As a monarch, she was excellent and qualified.

 She cut off many unnecessary expenses and lowered taxes.
-When a ten-year-long flood disaster happened and a nomadic regime attacked the empire, she handled those difficulties quite well.
+When a ten-year flood disaster happened, and a nomadic regime attacked the empire, she handled those difficulties quite well.

-She successfully led people to go through natural disasters, maintained peace on borders, and strictly punished corruption.
+She successfully led people through natural disasters, maintained peace on borders, and strictly punished corruption.

-In the end, the kingdom still further progressed, after having suffered a huge flood and long-term wars.
+Ultimately, the kingdom progressed after suffering a big flood and long-term wars.

 Painted Pottery Building of the Eastern Han Dynasty — Nelson-Atkins Museum of Art (Photo by Dongmaiying)